Frequently asked questions about the settlement account

 Can the settlement account be seized by creditors?

-The settlement account is a current account and is not subject to the acount-unity rule, meaning it cannot be seized.
+The settlement account is a current account and is not subject to the account-unity rule, meaning it cannot be seized.